git1-visualcomms-com/Wendy_CM2015/README.md

-This line is added before "git add"
+TThis line is added before "git add"

 This line is revised before "git add"